zhanziyang/vue-croppa/v2/README.md

 ## Current scope

-The first Vue 3 `Croppa` component slice now mounts a real image loader, fixed canvas viewport, Pointer Events interactions, remove control, and Blob/data URL export on the foundation core.
+The Vue 3 `Croppa` component mounts a real image loader, fixed canvas viewport, Pointer Events interactions, remove control, and Blob/data URL export on the foundation core.
+File drop follows v1's default rule: it fills an empty viewport, and replaces an existing image only when `replaceDrop` is true.
+The component also supports the v1 disabled and per-interaction flags, reverse wheel direction, and `inputAttrs`.
 The docs preview mounts this component.
 This is not complete v1 parity; [COMPATIBILITY.md](./COMPATIBILITY.md) and issue #254 remain the release checklist.

 Basic usage: